totten/pathload-poc/README.md

-# PathLoad
+# PathLoad PHP (Proof of concept)

-This is a proof-of-concept/test-bed to examine an alternative mechanism for loading dependencies.
-In this POC, classes are loaded from a
+This is a test-bed to examine an alternative mechanism for loading dependencies.
+It is loosely inspired by the handling of versioned libraries in C and Java but tailored to the environment of PHP application-modules (*in the sense of WordPress plugins, Drupal 7 modules, Backdrop modules, etc*).

-_search-path_ with priority given based on _version number_.
-The mechanism may be better suited for plugin/module development in platforms like WordPress, Drupal 7, and Backdrop -- platforms where `composer` is not canonical, and where site-builders may add new plugins by simply dropping them into the file-tree.
+Classes are loaded from a _search-path_ with priority based on _version number_.
+For example, the *search-path* might list 3 directories.
+Each directory has versioned PHAR libraries.

+* `/var/www/app/addon-1/dist/`
+    * `console-lib@2.0.0.phar`
+    * `cloud-file-io@1.2.3.phar`
+* `/var/www/app/addon-2/dist/`
+    * `cloud-file@1.1.0.phar`
+    * `yaml-util@1.0.0.phar`
+* `/usr/local/share/php-updates/`
+    * `yaml-util@1.0.5.phar`

+The challenge for these PHP application-modules is that they must load one version of any library, and their deployment tools (`wget`, `svn`, `git`, `drush dl`, etc) do not reconcile library versions.

+PathLoad is a protocol where each addon may independently distribute its preferred libraries -- but old libraries will yield to new replacements.
+It works even if the host application (*WP, D7*) lacks support, and it allows multiple developers to ship the same library.
+It also means that site-builders and security-tools may deploy updated libraries without modifying the application-modules -- you simply copy an updated library onto the search-path.

-## Usage (General Concept)
+## Usage (General concept)

-Suppose you are developing a plugin/module that requires a library called `cloud-file-io`.
-To use it, you would:
+Suppose you are developing an application-module for WP/D7 that requires a library called `cloud-file-io`.
+Here's how to use it:

-1. In your plugin source-tree, add a folder `./dist/` for distributable libraries, such as:
-    * `./dist/cloud-file-io@1.2.3.phar` is a copy of the `cloud-file-io` (named for its specific version `1.2.3`)
-    * `./dist/pathload.php` is a polyfill that adds support for the PathLoad API.
-2. The plugin/module has a mainfile.
-In this file, you should:
-    * Activate PathLoad.
-Add `./dist/` to the search-path.
+1. Download `cloud-file-io` as a PHAR file (eg `cloud-file-io@1.2.3.phar`)
+2. Copy `cloud-file-io@1.2.3.phar` and `pathload.php` into your codebase (`$MY_MODULE/dist/`)
+3. In your application-module, add 2 lines of code to activate the PHAR:
         ```php
+        // Add your `dist/` folder to PathLoad:
         ($GLOBALS['_PathLoad'] ?? require __DIR__ . '/dist/pathload.php')->append(__DIR__ . '/dist');

-        ```
-    * Declare that your module uses some classes from `cloud-file-io` v1.x:
+        // Declare that you wish to use `cloud-file-io` v1.x
-        ```php
         pathload()->addPackage('CloudFileIO\\', 'cloud-file-io@1');
         ```
 3. Now, anywhere in your plugin, you may reference classes like `\CloudFileIO\Amazon\S3` or `\CloudFileIO\Google\Storage`.